Cuqui Bienzobas: Biography

 The outbreak of the Spanish Civil War in the summer of 1936 surprised Cuqui in a small town in Gipuzkoa, leaving the player in the Republican part of the country.
 In October 1936, the player was spotted in Bilbao with Amadeo.
 In 1937, Cuqui appears as part of lineups in several friendly fundraising matches organized by the Basque Government as part of the Gipuzkoa National Team.
 He was one of the players who volunteered for the formation of the Euskadi National Team, but he was not selected by Travieso so the San Sebastian player did not go on tour abroad with the national team.

 Once the war was over, Cuqui rejoined the football club of Osasuna, playing with the Navarrese the first two post-war seasons in the Second Division.
-At the end of the 1940–41 season, several teams were interested in signing the player from San Sebastian, Deportivo de La Coruña, Valencia CF and Real Sociedad.
-Finally, Osasuna transferred Cuqui for 100,000 pesetas to Deportivo de La Coruña, a team that was played in the First Division.
+At the end of the 1940–41 season, several teams were interested in signing the player from San Sebastián, Deportivo de La Coruña, Valencia CF and Real Sociedad.
+Finally, Osasuna transferred Cuqui for 100,000 pesetas to Deportivo de La Coruña, a team that was played in the La Liga.

-Cuqui was a major player in Deportivo de la midfield during the 1940s.
-He played with the A Coruña between 1941 and 1949, participating in the Galician debut in the First Division in 1941.
-In those seasons he played 112 games. with Deportivo de La Coruña in the Spanish First Division scoring 2 goals.
+Cuqui was a major player in Deportivo de La Coruña in midfield during the 1940s.
+He played with the team between 1941 and 1949, participating in the Galician debut in the La Liga in 1941.
+In those seasons he played 112 games with Deportivo in the La Liga scoring 2 goals.
 With Deportivo he was fourth in the team's debut season in the First Division (1941–42) and experienced two relegations in 1945 and 1947, as well as two new promotions in 1946 and 1948.
 In his last season, 1948–49 He did not play in the league.
 He retired as a footballer at 36 years of age.
-His career in the First Division was a total of 134 games and 2 goals.
+His career in the La Liga was a total of 134 games and 2 goals.

-He died in San Sebastian on October 15, 1982.
+He died in San Sebastián on October 15, 1982.

 National team selection

-Cuqui was called up as a substitute player for an international match for the Spanish national football team in January 1936, but the San Sebastian player never made his international debut.
+Cuqui was called up as a substitute player for an international match for the Spain national football team in January 1936, but the San Sebastian player never made his international debut.